Autumn Harvest: Fresh food ideas to fall for

 Recipe: Leeks would be a yummy side to our ‘Popcorn chicken’ recipe.

 PaediaSure Shake is a kids’ nutritional shake, which contains 26 vitamins and minerals; helping to fill the nutrient gaps in your child’s diet.
-You can find PaediaSure Shake in store and online at Boots.
-You can also buy it online at Ocado.
+Find out where to buy PaediaSure Shake here.

 1. BBC Good Food, 2017: https://www.bbcgoodfood.com/glossary/sweet-potato Accessed August 2017